 Menswear is getting spiritual.
 It’s getting mindful.
 It’s embracing the new age and finding itself.
-It’s logging off, unplugging and deleting Facebook.
-Menswear is in the mood for self-realising and self-actualising, for getting off the internet and getting back to nature.
+It’s logging off, unplugging, and deleting Facebook.
+Menswear is in the mood for self-realizing and self-actualizing, for getting off the internet and getting back to nature.

-The overriding feeling from the just-finished season of spring/summer 19 menswear shows was that the kids are getting transcendental.
-Exploring alternative strategies for mental wellbeing.
+The overriding feeling from the just-finished season of spring/summer 19 menswear shows was that the kids are getting transcendental and exploring alternative strategies for mental wellbeing.
 And is it any surprise?
 If you’re a young designer the margins for failure are greater, the stresses more acute.
 The need for peace of mind more obvious.
-So this season we saw a turn to Indian mysticism, culty utopias, harmonious dreamlands and heavenly bodies.
+So this season we saw a turn to Indian mysticism, culty utopias, harmonious dreamlands, and heavenly bodies.
 Fashion stresses were transformed into oases of devotional calm.